Table of contents

 No. When Google says you have a virus on your phone, you are being scammed.
 Specifically, cybercriminals are trying to trick you into installing malware, submitting personal data, or paying for virus removal.

 Unfortunately, fake virus warnings on Android phones are very common these days.
-Even Apple warns its users about them, despite the fact that iOS is a malware resilient operating system.
+Even Apple warns its users about them despite iOS being a malware-resilient operating system.

 Follow this rule of thumb to determine if the Google virus warning is real or not.
 If you are not running an antivirus, then any virus alert is an attempt to scam you.
 However, this doesn’t apply to browser warnings about dangerous or deceptive content.
 When you see such a warning, avoid visiting the page in question.